drewvoigt10/cellcuratoR/README.md

 <img align="right" src="www/cellcuratoR.png" width="231.2" height="267.3">

 With cellcuratoR, any Seurat-processed (version > 3.0.0) object can easily be converted into a format interpretable by the R-shiny reactive user interface for interactive, exploratory data analysis.
-This package allows bioinformaticians to interact with and share single-cell RNA sequencing data, facilitating generating violin plots, reclustering subsets of cells, and flexible differential expression analysis.
+This package allows bioinformaticians to interact with and share single-cell RNA sequencing data, generate violin plots, recluster subsets of cells, and perform flexible differential expression analysis.
 The cellcuratoR package was used to create the freely-accessible Single-Cell Ocular Tissue Analysis (SCOTA) system, which is available at www.oculargeneexpression.org.

 ## Installation